Plan your day, see when the RAF Museum Cosford is open. Contact us on 01902 376 200 or cosford@rafmuseum.org

 Once the Germans turned to night bombing RAF Fighter Command was in difficulties.
 The early Defiant and Blenheim night fighters were stop gaps and largely ineffectual.
 Only when Beaufighters equipped with Airborne Interception radar (A.I.
 Mk IV) came into operational service did an effective defence begin to be built.

-Here, a No 604 Squadron aircraft is seen airborne in October 1940.
-This unit scored the first A.I. 'kill' on 19 November when a Junkers Ju 88 was shot down.
+Here, a No. 604 Squadron aircraft is seen airborne in October 1940.
+This unit scored the first A.I. ‘kill’ on 19 November when a Junkers Ju 88 was shot down.

-The green cathode ray tube displays the signal received.
-At the left hand edge of the screen is the pulse sent out by the transmitter: the signal returned by an aircraft can be seen towards the centre of the screen.
 The scale across the tube is calibrated up to 322km (200 miles).
 A cursor is moved by the operator to the position of the trace, and this information is automatically passed to the calculating machine.
 Her right hand has selected the direction or height finding and her left hand is ready to register the goniometer (angle measurer) setting to the calculator.

 To measure the bearing from the radar station to the aircraft the operator turns the goniometer until the 'blip' disappears.
 The scale is calibrated in degrees and this information also passes to the calculator.
 By means of a switch the goniometer can be connected to the height aerials and the process is repeated to enable the calculator to compute the aircraft's position and height.